CaptainCrouton89/AlariaWiki/Astral Plane.md

 The [Astral Plane](Astral Plane) is illuminated by the [Aurus, the White Sun](Aurus, the White Sun) (counterpart to [Nydus, the Black Sun](Nydus, the Black Sun)).
 Souls are illuminated in its light.

-All souls of the living go to the Astral Plane upon death.
-The Astral Plane is composed of a vast sea, dotted with millions of islands, populated with thousands and thousands of the the souls of the dead.
-Alisandre the Beautiful is the self declared queen of the souls, though dozens of other powerful figures of the Astral Plane vie for power.
+All souls of the living go to the [Astral Plane](Astral Plane) upon death.
+The [Astral Plane](Astral Plane) is composed of a vast sea, dotted with millions of islands, populated with thousands and thousands of the the souls of the dead. *** is the self declared queen of the souls, though dozens of other powerful figures of the [Astral Plane](Astral Plane) vie for his position.

 The mountainous underbelly of the ethereal plane can sometimes be seen from the material realm below.
 The entire underbelly is covered in colossal mountains which undergo [mountain](Mountains) shaking earthquakes every millennia or so.
-The rocks that break free and plummet to the material realm during these earthquakes provide the astral stones used for intercontinental travel, due to their strange buoyancy in air.
+The rocks that break free and plummet to the material realm during these earthquakes provide the astral stones used for intercontinental travel, due to their strange buoyancy in the Astral Sea.

 High above the Astral Sea is [Azus, the White Sun].